A. ETHICS AND PROFESSIONAL RESPONSIBILITY

 · Do not import your outside understanding into the question; everything asked for is in the materials

 You cannot give only a lame commitment to your licensing examination quest.
 Make it a full-time job.
-If you cannot do so, consider deferring to another licensing examination date.
+If you cannot do so, consider deferring to another licensing exam date.
 The Law Society provides three chances for taking the examination: February, August, and October.
 You need to spare, at a minimum, two full months (or eight weeks) to the preparation for the exam.
-Below is the proposed eight-week schedule for acing the licensing examination.
+Below is the proposed eight-week schedule for acing the licensing exam.
 This is only a suggestion; individual circumstances may vary.

-Week 1: Skim through the materials
+Week 1: Skim through the materials;

 Week 2: Read for structural understanding